Sunday, April 14, 2024

 Diane Capuano, OP, & Beth Quire, OP.

 Consecrated Obedience I with Srs.
-Katherine
+Anna Oven,

 (Click on photo to zoom)